winktoolkit/wink/README.txt

 WINK

+Wink Toolkit is a lightweight JavaScript toolkit which will help you build great mobile web apps.
+It is designed and developed to meet the specific constraints of the mobile environment.

 Components
 ----------

-The "map.xml" file at the root of the project lists all the components of WINK.
+View the index.html file to have an overview of the  various components included in Wink.

 Build